 Antony van Leeuwenhoek's work led to the field of

 In the years immediately following van Leeuwenhoek’s discovery of microorganisms in the Berkelse Meer water, his studies unearthed some very important cellular distinctions.
-Among them was the discovery of single-celled organisms and structures existing within the walls of Hooke’s originally-thought-empty plant cells (large organelles called vacuoles).
+Among them was the discovery of single-celled organisms (Figure 3) and structures existing within the walls of Hooke’s originally-thought-empty plant cells (large organelles called vacuoles).

 The beginnings of cell theory

 Science is not a solitary endeavor, and many important “Aha!” moments have been the result of being in the right place at the right time.
 Such was the case with the development of cell theory.
 During a dinner conversation in 1838, German botanist Matthias Jacob Schleiden mentioned to the German physiologist Theodore Schwann that he believed all plants, and plant parts, were composed of cells.
 Schwann had come to a similar conclusion about animals through his own research and immediately saw the value in sharing such an idea publicly in the scientific sector (and sharing it quickly, before someone else got credit for it).
 In 1839, his work Microscopic Investigations on the Accordance in the Structure and Growth of Plants and Animals was published and, without giving any credit to Schleiden, formally made the first statement in cell theory: All living things are composed of cells and cell products.

 This simple statement was another important turning point in biology.
 At the time of the book’s publication, Schwann was working in the laboratory of Johannes Peter Müller at the University of Berlin.
 In a true symbiotic relationship, Müller used his leverage as the University’s Chair of the Anatomy and Physiology Department to promote the text; Schwann continued to work in the laboratory and helped solidify Müller’s lab as the research center of cell theory.